DiogenesN/diowwindowlist/README.md

    cut_string_workaround is either true or false, it cuts the long multibyte strings, if it breaks the app then set it to false.

+   any change in the configuration file requires application restart, right click on the button will close the application after that launch it again.

 # Screenshots

 ![Alt text](https://raw.githubusercontent.com/DiogenesN/diowwindowlist/main/diowwindowlist.png)